2026-2027 TUGSA Executive Board & Staff

 MEMBERSHIP

 TUGSA is entirely and only its membership.
-Together, we have proven we can accomplish significant things, winning improvements in our pay, benefits, and working conditions.
-Joining TUGSA is the first and most important step you can take in being an active part of your own experience as a graduate employee at Temple.
+Together, we have proven we can accomplish material change, winning significant improvements in our pay, benefits, and working conditions.
+Joining TUGSA is the first and most important step you can take to help secure a stronger workplace for yourself, your colleagues, and all future graduate workers at Temple, and to take an active role in determining your own graduate experience.
 Join TUGSA today!

 TUGSA Constitution and By-Laws